Rules for Landlords and Property Managers When Evicting a Tenant

 - The tenant engaged in dangerous or illegal activity on the property

-Unlike an eviction notice for cause, an eviction notice without cause means that the landlord does not have to have any reason to want a tenant out.
-Because of this, many states require landlords to give either 30- or 60-days notice to tenants before being allowed to begin an eviction suit.
-However, some states that have rent-controlled apartments require landlords to give a legally justifiable reason for wanting to end the lease agreement and do not permit landlords to end leases without some cause.
+Many states require landlords to give either 30- or 60-day notice to tenants before being allowed to begin an eviction lawsuit.
+Some states that have rent-controlled apartments require landlords to give a legally justifiable reason for wanting to end the lease agreement and do not permit landlords to end leases without cause.

 Tenants often become very firm in defending their right against tenant evictions by the property owner.
-Tenants have a multitude of defenses available to them, any one of which may ruin your entire cause to evict the tenant.
+They have a number of defenses available to them.

-If you have a court order that allows you to evict a tenant, you have won what is legally called an unlawful detainer suit against your tenant.
-In such cases, you may think it will be as easy as going to the property and picking up everything the tenant owns and putting it on the sidewalk -- but it isn't.
+If a landlord has a court order to evict a tenant, they have won what is called an unlawful detainer suit against the tenant.
+One may imagine a landlord picking up everything the tenant owns and putting it on the sidewalk, but that is not what happens next.

-If the tenant still refuses to leave voluntarily after losing an unlawful detainer suit, you must take the court order to the local sheriff and pay a fee for the sheriff to carry out the court order.
-The sheriff will then ensure that the tenant moves and leaves your rental property.
+If the tenant refuses to leave voluntarily after losing an unlawful detainer suit, the landlord must take the court order to the local sheriff.
+The landlord pays a fee for the sheriff to carry out the court order.
+The sheriff will then ensure that the tenant leaves the rental property.

-Sometimes, tenants leave behind various personal property inside a rental unit after being evicted.
-Some states do not allow landlords to do anything with this property but attempt to contact the prior tenant to get it back to them.
-Other states allow landlords free reign over this abandoned personal property.
-You should learn the laws of your state before attempting to handle left-behind personal property.
+Sometimes, tenants leave personal property in the rental unit after being evicted.
+Some states require the landlord to store that property while they attempt to contact the prior tenant to get it back to them.
+Other states allow landlords free reign over abandoned personal property.

 Have Questions About Evicting a Tenant?
 Talk to an Attorney